 Entanglement refers to an incident where a seabird, shark or marine mammal becomes trapped or constrained by ropes, nets, lines or structures associated with the marine farm to the extent that direct human intervention is required to free the individual or individuals.

 SQEP means a suitably qualified and experienced professional.
 The qualifications and experience of the relevant SQEP shall be set out in the related document or otherwise provided to the Consent Authority upon request.

+Threatened means, in relation to Conditions 31(a), 38(a) and 45(a), species assesses as Threatened under the New Zealand Threat Classification System (Nationally Critical, Nationally Endangered, or Nationally Vulnerable), and species listed as Vulnerable, Endangered, or Critically Endangered on the IUCN Red List.

+Note: In addition to the definitions outlined above, where a word or phrase used in a specific condition requires definition, that definition is provided as a note after the relevant condition.

 General conditions

+Note: In addition to the conditions of this consent, activities undertaken under this consent must also be undertaken in compliance with any applicable national regulations.

 The activities authorised by this consent must be undertaken in general accordance with the application lodged with the Environmental Protection Authority on 26 November 2025 (FTAA-2511-1138) and the documents identified in Appendix A of this consent, except where modified by the conditions of this consent.